rokbenko/ai-playground/langchain-tutorials/2-TUI_LangGraph_agent_memory/README.md

 Add memory to the [#1 TUI for a LangGraph agent with a web connection via the Tavily tool](https://github.com/rokbenko/ai-playground/tree/main/langchain-tutorials/1-TUI_LangGraph_agent_Tavily) tutorial.

 > [!NOTE]
 > In this tutorial, we'll implement in-memory storage for a LangGraph agent using the `MemorySaver` class.
 The data is stored temporarily in the computer's RAM, enabling quick access and retrieval during the agent's operation.
-However, this memory  will be lost when the script exits or the program is terminated, as it isn't stored persistently.
+However, this memory will be lost when the script exits or the app is terminated, as it isn't stored persistently.
 >
 > If you're looking for a persistent memory implementation for a LangGraph agent, please see the [#3 TUI for a LangGraph agent with persistent memory using PostgreSQL](https://github.com/rokbenko/ai-playground/tree/main/langchain-tutorials/3-TUI_LangGraph_agent_PostgreSQL_memory) tutorial.